Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

 \subsection{Mathematical modeling}

-The FPWC system in a coronagraph is typically formulated as a state-space model for the convenience of control applications.
-In this state-space formula, the control inputs, observations and state variables are respectively the DM voltage commands, camera images, and the focal plane electric fields.
+The FPWC system with a coronagraph is typically formulated as a state-space model for the convenience of control applications.
+In this state-space formulation, the control inputs, observations and state variables are respectively the DM voltage commands, camera images, and the focal plane electric fields.
 We begin this section by deriving this underlying state-space model.

 The block diagram in Fig.~\ref{fig:controlSystem} shows the architecture of the telescope optics and the control loop.
-We define $\tilde{E}_0$ as the complex incident electric field before the DMs and $\Delta \phi_m$ as the phase change introduced by the DMs at correction iteration $m$, where $(x, y)$ are the coordinates in the DM plane.
+We define $E_{ab}$ as the aberrated pupil electric field before the DMs and $\Delta \phi_m$ as the phase change introduced by the DMs at correction iteration $m$.
 The coronagraph operator $\mathcal{C}\{\cdot\}$ represents the propagation from the DM to the focal plane camera.
 After $k$ correction iterations, the focal plane electric field is given by,